kokarn/atom-grunt-runner/README.md

  * Open a project that has a `Gruntfile.js` in the root.
  * Open the task list (`ctrl-alt-g`) and choose a task to run, or input a new one.
  * The output from the grunt task will be shown in bottom toolbar.
-Toggle the log with `ctrl-alt-t`.
-You can also toggle the entire toolbar with `ctrl-alt-shift-t`.
+Toggle the log with `ctrl-alt-t`, toggle the entire toolbar with `ctrl-alt-shift-t`.
+The toolbar will appear automatically if Grunt Runner was able to find and parse a `Gruntfile`, otherwise you can toggle it on yourself.
  * If your task doesn't end automatically (e.g. watches files for changes) you can force it stop from the toolbar or by pressing `ctrl-alt-shift-g`.